 Stanley Elkin and Washington University in St Louis

 Stanley Elkin was born in Brooklyn New York and grew up in Chicago, but wrote all of his ten novels, two volumes of novellas, screenplay, and short story and essay collections while living here in St Louis.
 Elkin served as a faculty member in the Washington University English department in Duncker Hall (where part of the performance will take place) from 1960 until his death in 1995.
 Washington University’s Modern Literature Collection has many of Elkin’s original manuscripts, including his plays, filmscripts, essays, and stories, with the bulk of the material being manuscripts and editorial matter toward his novels.
-Washington University in St Louis also owns one of Elkin’s personal computers that he typed his manuscripts on.
-Youd’s performance will use the Adler Satellite typewriter that Elkin used when writing his 1976 novel, The Franchiser, prior to acquiring his computer.
+Special Collections also owns one of Elkin’s typewriters, the Adler Satellite 2001, and one of his personal computers that he used after switching from typewriters and word processors.
+Youd’s performance will use the same model Adler Satellite typewriter that Elkin used when writing his 1976 novel, The Franchiser, prior to acquiring his computer.

 About Youd’s 100 Novels Project

 Youd is currently over halfway through his goal to retype 100 famous novels in a ten year span of time on models of the typewriters the authors used to create the work.
 He types each novel on a single sheet of paper, which is fed repeatedly through the typewriter, along with a second sheet of paper.
 As the book is typed, ink bleeds through to the second sheet of paper and at the end of the performance both pages are displayed as a diptych.
 Completed diptychs from the project will be on display at the Contemporary Art Museum from January 19th to April 22.